In an increasingly digital and automated world, we help employers gain access to hard-to-find talent while helping people grow into high-paying jobs.

 In NCLab programs, short bite-sized lessons are followed by immediate self-assessment exercises, which ensure that trainees gain experience and confidence with each new concept before moving on.
 NCLab courses can only accomplish these tasks because they have taken thousands of hours to build and because they are presented through a powerful learn-by-doing platform.
 In contrast, lecture-based courses are typically built in a few dozen hours.

-NCLab instructional personnel oversee and assist trainees through their learning process, and when trainees complete their training, they have in hand an official Certificate Of Completion and a professional portfolio to demonstrate their qualifications to potential employers.
+NCLab tutoring and coaching personnel oversee and assist trainees through their learning process, and when trainees complete their training, they have in hand an official Certificate and a professional portfolio to demonstrate their qualifications to potential employers.

 The STEM training programs are constantly being improved, based on the feedback provided by the trainees and NCLab partners.
 NCLab programs are exceptional in the sense that they are proven to work not only for college students who are still immersed in the learning process, but also for working adults who have been out of school for years.